 • Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-• There are no systemically collected data on the management of infections with DARZALEX/DARZALEX FASPRO treatment.
+• There is no systemically collected data on the management of infections with DARZALEX/DARZALEX FASPRO treatment.
 Clinical judgement should be exercised when managing infections during DARZALEX/DARZALEX FASPRO containing treatment regimens.

 • CASTOR: phase 3 study evaluating the safety and efficacy of bortezomib and dexamethasone (Vd) alone and DARZALEX for intravenous (IV) use in combination with Vd (D-Vd).1,2 The most common infection-related any grade treatment-related adverse event (TEAE) was upper respiratory tract infection (URTI; D-Vd, 37.0%; Vd, 18.1%) (TEAE; any grade).2